christianhazebrown/p1.christian.brown/README.md

 Project presentation for project 1 of CS 3366 Human Computer Interaction

 Project Description:
-  The purpose of this project is to give you some practice with the material in the design of everyday things.
+  The purpose of this project is to redsign an elevator interface to be more user friendly and display more infomation on the interface.
 We use elevators everyday.
 They have various designs for user controls but not all of them are designed at the best for users.

 C: